 default stereotype for the

-After you import the profile
+When you import the profile

-ProjectProfile into a model, the
+ProjectProfile into a model:

 Profiles and stereotypes are used to apply custom metadata on the architecture model elements.
 Element styling is an additional visual cue that indicates applied stereotypes.